not-things-modular/not-things-vcv/doc/timeseq/samples/SAMPLE-AND-HOLD.md

 ### Set Up the Outputs

-Similar to the *input*s, we'll also add *output* definitions to the *component-pool*, one for each of the four signals:
+Similar to the *input*s, we'll also add *output* definitions to the *component-pool*, one for each of the four result signals:

 ```json
 "outputs": [